finos/common-cloud-controls/docs/governance/community-groups.md

 The CCC community adheres to a transparent and open governance model.
 Decisions are made through consensus or vote, depending on the group charter.

-Non-technical issues or high-level design decisions may be escalated to the [SC] if a decision or conflict is not resolved in a timely (relative to the time-sensitivity of the issue).
+Non-technical issues or high-level design decisions may be escalated to the [SC] if a decision or conflict is not resolved in a timely manner (relative to the time-sensitivity of the issue).

 ## Changes to the Structure